98jfiore/CS673_Group8/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Story Points: 1<br>
 <br>
 Display Appointment Information <br>
-&nbsp;&nbsp;&nbsp;&nbsp;User Story: As a user, I want to be able to view all of my future appointments, so that I can make sure not to miss them and so that I don't make conflicting appointments.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;User Story: As a user, I want to be able to view all of my future appointments (with information such as the doctor I'll be seeing, when, and where) so that I can make sure not to miss them and so that I don't make conflicting appointments.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Details: The UI is expanded to include information about appointments as our functionality expands.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Story Points: 2<br>
 <br>
 Notifications for Appointments <br>
-&nbsp;&nbsp;&nbsp;&nbsp;User Story: As a user, I want to be able to receive notifications based on upcoming appointment times, so that I don't miss an appointment.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;User Story: As a user, I want to be able to receive notifications based on upcoming appointment times, so that I'm reminded of appointments and don't miss them.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Details: Just as with message notifications, we will make the appointments more useful by ensuring patients are alerted about upcoming ones.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Story Points: 1<br>
 <br>
 Display Visual Representation of Appointments <br>
-&nbsp;&nbsp;&nbsp;&nbsp;User Story: As a user, I want to be able to view my appointment schedule quickly and concisely, so that I can easily understand my upcoming appointments. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;User Story: As a user, I want to be able to view my appointment schedule in a calendar format, so that I can easily understand my upcoming appointments and when they will occur. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;Details: We will display information about appointments in a more visually clear way (likely in the form of a calendar) to make it easier to use.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Story Points: 2<br>
 <br>